zachariahBinx/nv5_test/README.md

 ### Using your favorite IDE (vs code)

-1. Luanch a bash terminal instance
+1. Launch a bash terminal instance

-2. activate your env
+2. Activate your env

-3. run main.py
+3. Run main.py

 # Using the code